Loved ones respond to shooting at City Nightz

 “It’s so hard to grasp the fact that this happened,” Green said.
 “It’s somebody that I’ve known for such a long time and that I’ve had some really good memories with, and I don’t know what a tomorrow would look like without it.”

-He says he woke up to a phone call from his phone and immediately knew something was wrong.
+He says he woke up to a phone call from a friend and immediately knew something was wrong.

 “I pick it up; it’s not him,” Green said.
 “It’s his roommate.
 He’s like, hey, something happened last night.
 He got shot, and my heart just sank.”